AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

   }

 ```

   - Basically what we do here is to create the first level of the Graph: with it's Entrances, Clusters, Nodes & Conections.
 Then for subsuquent levels we just create the Clusters, the Nodes & their Connections.
 [1]
+  - Be noted that everything is calculated when we load a new map.
+[2]

   - For better illustration, let's simluate a Graph Construction step by step.
 Let's say we start from this map:
-  - Be noted that everything is calculated when we load a new map.
-[2

 <p align="center">
 <img src="https://raw.githubusercontent.com/AlexMelenchon/Hierarchial-Pathfinding-Research/master/docs/images/Map.png"  width="60%" height="60%">
 </p>

-   > Being the white tiles walkable & the black ones non-alkable
+   > Being the white tiles walkable & the black ones non-alkable.

 - Alright, let's now have a look at the Cluster Build Code & see how it affects our map: